 Auto cooking provides six preset times.
 This provides a short-cut method for setting commonly used cooking times.
-This function allows you to cook popcorn, a baked potato, a dinner plate, a frozen entree, fresh vegetables, or reheat pizza by selecting the proper key.
-This example shows the Pizza Reheat cycle.
+This function allows you to cook popcorn, pizza, vegetables, a frozen dinner, baked potato or a food plate by selecting the proper key.
+This example shows the Pizza cycle.

 - 1. Put food in the oven and close the door. - 2.
-Touch PIZZA REHEAT.
-"Auto" appears on the Display. - The oven will begin the Auto Cooking cycle you selected and the Display will show the total cooking time.
+Touch PIZZA.
+"A2" appears in the Display indicating Automatic Cycle 2. - 3.
+Touch START.
+The oven will begin the Auto Cooking cycle you selected and the display window will show the total cooking time.

-When the Pizza Reheat cycle ends, "End" will show on the Display and two short and one long tone will sound.
-(You can stop the tones by opening the door or by touching OFF/CANCEL.)
-"End" will remain on the Display until the door is opened or OFF/CANCEL is touched.
+When the Pizza cycle ends, "End" will show on the Display and two short and one long tone will sound.
+(You can stop the tones by opening the door or by touching CANCEL.)
+"End" will remain on the Display until the door is opened or CANCEL is touched.
 The Display will then show the time of day.